-They’re my new favorite thing.
-You thread strawberries on skewers, brush them with a bit of honey and then grill just until some dark marks appear.
+To grill strawberries, you thread the berries on skewers, brush them with a bit of honey, and then grill just until some dark marks appear.
 The berries only take a couple minutes on each side to develop some grill marks.
 Grilling makes the strawberries jammy and sweet on the outside but they still hold their shape.

-It’s my new second favorite thing.
 You slice the cake and then put the pieces on the grill for a minute or two per side.
-The grill marks and slightly crunchy caramelized exterior impress everyone every time.
+The grill marks and slightly crunchy caramelized exterior impress everyone.
+EVERY TIME.
 And no need to make your own angel food cake either.
-This dessert is glorious with store-bought cake.
+This dessert is glorious with store-bought cake!!!